Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/decentralized-concepts.md

 - a tool to validate list items against the concept's JSON schema
 - a tool to select which WoT to delegate curation of any particular aspect of the concept (as per the above table)
 - a tool to facilitate creation of new concepts
+- ability to upvote and downvote
+- ability to add relationships, create new Set nodes, update properties, etc

+## Knowledge Graph Explorer

+Similar to the Concept Graph Explorer
+- graphical view: bigger picture that shows concepts and their interconnections (vertical and horizontal integrations, see below) without details of individual concepts
+- ability to add new integrations between concepts

 # Knowledge Graphs